Updated: July 1, 2014

 The Compensation Committee’s role is to discharge the Board’s responsibilities relating to compensation of the Company’s executive officers, the adoption of policies that govern the Company’s compensation and benefit programs, oversight of plans for executive officer development and succession, and to fulfill the responsibilities set forth in this Charter.

 The Committee will have the resources and authority necessary to discharge its duties and responsibilities.
-The Committee has sole authority to retain and terminate outside counsel, compensation consultants, or other experts or consultants, as it deems appropriate, including sole authority to approve the fees and other retention terms for such persons.
-Any communications between the Committee and legal counsel in the course of obtaining legal advice will be considered privileged communications of the Company and the Committee will take all necessary steps to preserve the privileged nature of those communications.
+The Committee has complete authority to retain and terminate outside counsel, compensation consultants, or other experts or consultants, as it deems appropriate, including complete authority to approve their fees and other retention terms.
+Any communications between the Committee and legal counsel while obtaining legal advice will be privileged communications of the Company and the Committee will take all necessary steps to preserve the privileged nature of those communications.

 Except as otherwise delegated by the Board or the Committee, the Committee will act on behalf of the Board.